aklivity/zilla-docs/src/how-tos/catalogs/index.md

           path: relative/path/to/local.file
 ```

 In some environments the local filesystem isn't accessible.
-Schema subjects can be definined inside of the Zilla config to keep all of the relevant model information in one place.
+Schema subjects can be defined inside of the Zilla config to keep all of the relevant model information in one place.

 ```yaml
 catalogs: